 Through interactive workshops, facilitated by Helga Posset, Anna Wöckinger, Irina Ferencz and Howard Davies, participants have been able to share challenges, obstacles but also good practices and solutions for encountered challenges.
 Dominique Montagnese and Valérie Van Hees also conducted a workshop in which participants were invited to share their feedback and expectations towards the communication package and e-learning training package that will be developed throughout the project.

 On the second day, a session with representatives from the European Commission took place and was centered onto ‘Inclusive Erasmus+ 2021-2027: New opportunities for more people’.
 After the keynote of the Commission representatives, Frederik De Decker moderated a discussion with participants focusing on how national authorities, national agencies and higher education institutions can cooperate to implement the new measures successfully at national and institutional level.

 Helga Posset and Anna Wöckinger closed the PLA by explaining the next steps.
 A background paper has been published stating the current status of Inclusive Mobility around the EHEA.
-In October 2021, a research report and peer learning report will be published.
-The training and communication package will be launched at the final conference in February 2022.
+A research report, peer learning report, a communication and training package will be launched at the final conference in April 2022.
 In the meantime PLA countries will be supported in drawing up their action plans, and they will be closely involved in the development of the training package.